Terms & Conditions of Trade – Goods

 5. Delivery

-6. Time of Performances
+6. Time of Performance

 7. Terms of Payment